 Instructions

-- In a jug or bowl, combine the tomato sauce, brown sugar, vinegar, soy sauce, garlic, pineapple juice and chicken stock.
+- In a jug or bowl, combine the tomato sauce, brown sugar, vinegar, soy sauce, sesame oil, garlic, pineapple juice and chicken stock.
 Stir well to combine.

 - Pour the sauce over the chicken and vegetables and gently mix to coat.